jessfraz/random-forest-classifier/README.md

 ```

+## Goals

+**MOST OF THESE DON"T WORK THEY ARE JUST A GOAL I SET**

 ### Parameters

 **`n_estimators`:** *integer, optional (default=10)* The number of trees in the forest.

-**`criterion`:** *string, optional (default=”gini”)* The function to measure the quality of a split.
+**`criterion`:** *string, optional (default=“entropy”)* The function to measure the quality of a split.
 Supported criteria are “gini” for the Gini impurity and “entropy” for the information gain.
 Note: this parameter is tree-specific.

 **`max_features`:** *int, float, string or None, optional (default=”auto”)* The number of features to consider when looking for the best split:
 - If int, then consider max_features features at each split.